hal-efecan/mavenist/content/blog/under-the-radar/under-the-radar-brands.md

 ### VisVim (Japan)

-Finally we come to VisVim.
+Finally we come to <a href="https://amzn.to/36qsafk" target="_blank">VisVim</a>.
 Focused on sourcing premium textiles that are expertly crafted by blind nuns on the sidesteps of the Himalayans... well, not quite, but you get the idea.

 The collections has Navaho inspired touches throughout such as the signature finged suede boots and quilt patching that evoke the Americana spirits.